usrme/vagrant-chef-server/README.md

 `vagrant up <host name>`

-where **host name** is an optional parameter and can be either *ws*, *chefsrv* or *node*.
+where **host name** is an optional argument and can be either *ws*, *chefsrv* or *node*.
 It can be useful for debugging purposes to start up an individual host.

 Once the hosts have been set up:

 `vagrant ssh-config <host name>`

-where **host name** is an optional parameter and can be either *ws*, *chefsrv* or *node*.
+where **host name** is an optional argument and can be either *ws*, *chefsrv* or *node*.
 Running this command will show the SSH configuration for each host and with this information you can SSH into the guest with other terminal emulators that don't necessarily accept (or have an option for) executable-specific commands such as Vagrant's own SSH command.

 SSH into the host through whatever means you wish, my go-to is: